Starting your own private home care business can be a very rewarding experience, both personally and financially.

 Determine your business structure

 The next step is to decide what type of business entity you’ll be.
 This includes a sole proprietorship, partnerships, limited liability companies (LLCs), and corporations.
+Obtain your federal employer identification number or federal tax identification number, a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States.

 There are a number of factors to consider when making this decision, including the size and scope of your business, the amount of money you have to invest, and your personal risk tolerance.